aamkye/ubuntu_on_fdd7_article/article.md

 ![](./pic/image1.png)

 \- "Look at this chaos!
-External disks scattered everywhere.
+External disks are scattered everywhere.
 I must gather all this storage into one central haven."

 ### The Second Start of Progress